CodeItQuick/CTddSqlLite/README.md

        2. HOW: Books - C Programming Language
        3. HOW: Mentoring - Doug

+# C Project: Write an Interpreter/Compiler in C for C#/Java?!
+1. WHO: Developers (Functional View)
+   1. Build simplified tokenizer and parser
+   2. Good testing for correctness
+3. WHO: Me
+    1. WHY: Learn assembly and the underlying layer
+    2. WHY: Learn how garbage collection works in a higher level language?

 # Why?

 Learning new concepts and the underlying technology layer.